elugens/hello-javascript/docs/general-javascript-questions/data-types/json-methods-tojson.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A JSON file has an extension of “.json”.
-Being in a text-based format, a JSON file can be viewed or edited using any text editor like notepad or notepad++.
+  <div><strong>Interview Response:</strong> The extension of a JSON file is ".json."
+Because JSON files are text-based, they may get viewed or changed using any text editor, such as notepad or notepad++.
 </div>
   </div>
 </details>